ptranalex/next_watch/infra/tmux/README.md

 - Check logs in the respective tmux window
 - Ensure all dependencies are installed
 - Check if ports are already in use: `lsof -i :8000`
+- The tmux starter script now aborts early if app/Qdrant ports are already in use (3000, 6333/6334, 8000–8005).
+If you already have a `nextwatch` tmux session running, just attach to it instead: `tmux attach -t nextwatch`.

 ### Clean Restart